hijyun/hijyun/README.md

 Hi, I'm Jihyun Kim(Gianna)! 😊✨

 I thrived in a fast-growing startup, experienced small and large teams, and grown with the company as an AI Engineer.
 Currently as a Machine Learning Researcher Intern, I focus on time series forecasting.
-I am passionate about turning AI concepts into real-world solutions and love learning through effective communication! ( ᐢ˙꒳​˙ᐢ )
+I am passionate about turning AI concepts into real-world solutions !

 <br>